Machine learning: Artificial neural networks

 An artificial neural network is an interconnected group of nodes, akin to the vast network of neurons in a brain.
 Here, each circular node represents an artificial neuron and an arrow represents a connection from the output of one artificial neuron to the input of another.

 Artificial neural networks (ANNs), or connectionist systems, are computing systems vaguely inspired by the biological neural networks that constitute animal brains.
 Such systems "learn" to perform tasks by considering examples, generally without being programmed with any task-specific rules.

 An ANN is a model based on a collection of connected units or nodes called "artificial neurons", which loosely model the neurons in a biological brain.
 Each connection, like the synapses in a biological brain, can transmit information, a "signal", from one artificial neuron to another.
 An artificial neuron that receives a signal can process it and then signal additional artificial neurons connected to it.
 In common ANN implementations, the signal at a connection between artificial neurons is a real number, and the output of each artificial neuron is computed by some non-linear function of the sum of its inputs.
 The connections between artificial neurons are called "edges".
 Artificial neurons and edges typically have a weight that adjusts as learning proceeds.
 The weight increases or decreases the strength of the signal at a connection.
 Artificial neurons may have a threshold such that the signal is only sent if the aggregate signal crosses that threshold.
 Typically, artificial neurons are aggregated into layers.
 Different layers may perform different kinds of transformations on their inputs.
 Signals travel from the first layer (the input layer) to the last layer (the output layer), possibly after traversing the layers multiple times.

 The original goal of the ANN approach was to solve problems in the same way that a human brain would.
-However, over time, attention moved to performing specific tasks, leading to deviations from biology.
+However, over time, ANNs have diverged from biology, as they have been optimized for engineering performance on specific tasks and implemented on digital hardware whose physical substrate and signaling mechanisms differ from those of biological neural tissue.
+These implementation-level differences may not preclude brain-inspired design at more abstract levels, including computational objectives, learning rules, network architectures, as well as broader principles, such as predictive or generative world models, biologically plausible credit assignment, and complementary fast- and slow-learning memory systems.
 Artificial neural networks have been used on a variety of tasks, including computer vision, speech recognition, machine translation, social network filtering, playing board and video games and medical diagnosis.

 Deep learning consists of multiple hidden layers in an artificial neural network.
 This approach tries to model the way the human brain processes light and sound into vision and hearing.
 Some successful applications of deep learning are computer vision and speech recognition.